sealcode/sealious-handbook/README.md

 It's a field-type's responsibility to describe how to store it's values in a datatore.

-Some field-types that come bundled with Sealious:

- * `text` - for storing strings of chars.
- * `email` - like text, but accepts only valid email addresses as values
- * `int` - for storing integer numbers
- * `float` - for storing real numbers
- * `file` - for storing managed user-submitted files
- * `reference` - for storing a reference to a resource.
-This field-type can be adjusted to only accept references to certain resource types.

- File `lib/base-chips/_base-chips.js` defines the order field-type initilizing.
+File `lib/base-chips/_base-chips.js` defines the order of field-type initilizing.

 #### II.
 How to use field-types?
 The example below shows a simple Sealious app: